oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

      - `spec.image: model-in-image:WLS-v1`
      - References to the secrets

-- [Update1](#update1-use-case): Demonstrates updating the initial domain by dynamically adding a data source using a model ConfigMap:
+- [Update1](#update1-use-case): Demonstrates updating the initial domain by dynamically adding a data source using a model ConfigMap.

    - Image `model-in-image:WLS-v1`:
      - Same image as Initial use case
    - Kubernetes Secrets:
-     - Same as Initial use case plus secrets for data source credentials and URL
+     - Same as Initial use case, plus secrets for data source credentials and URL
    - Kubernetes ConfigMap with:
      - A WDT model for a data source targeted to the cluster
-   - A domain resource same as Initial use case plus:
+   - A domain resource, same as Initial use case, plus:
      - `spec.model.configMap` referencing the ConfigMap
      - References to data source secrets

-- [Update2](#update2-use-case): Demonstrates deploying a second domain that is very similar to the Update1 use case domain:
+- [Update2](#update2-use-case): Demonstrates deploying a second domain (similar to the Update1 use case domain).

   - Image `model-in-image:WLS-v1`:
     - Same image as the Initial and Update1 use cases
   - Kubernetes Secrets and ConfigMap:
     - Similar to the Update1 use case, except names and labels are decorated with a new domain UID
-  - A domain resource similar to Update1 use case, except:
+  - A domain resource, similar to Update1 use case, except:
     - Its `metadata.name` and `weblogic.domainUid` label become `sample-domain2` instead of `sample-domain1`
     - Its secret/ConfigMap references are decorated with `sample-domain2` instead of `sample-domain1`
     - Has a changed `env` variable that sets a new domain name

-- [Update3](#update3-use-case): Demonstrates deploying an updated image with an updated application to the Update1 use case domain:
+- [Update3](#update3-use-case): Demonstrates deploying an updated image with an updated application to the Update1 use case domain.

   - Image `model-in-image:WLS-v2`, similar to `model-in-image:WLS-v1` image with:
     - An updated web application `v2` at the `myapp-v2` directory path instead of `myapp-v1`
     - An updated model that points to the new web application path
-  - Kubernetes secrets and ConfigMap:
+  - Kubernetes Secrets and ConfigMap:
     - Same as the Update1 use case
   - A domain resource:
-    - Same as the Update1 use case, except `spec.image` is `model-in-image:WLS-v2`.
+    - Same as the Update1 use case, except `spec.image` is `model-in-image:WLS-v2`

 #### Sample directory structure